 The impact of this project extended far beyond the stage.
 After several performances, panel discussions were held, opening up conversations about LGBTQ dynamics and broader societal issues.
 The discussions sparked by the production provided an opportunity for important dialogues within the community.

 And the ripple effects of this grant continue to be felt.
 Inspired by the success of this project, Kevin is now embarking on an even more ambitious venture: an original opera titled Tempus Fugit.
 This new work will build on the skills and SEMAC-funded technology used in Hedwig, incorporating 3D animated characters as synchronized “actor/singers.”
+From sold-out audiences to community conversations, from technological innovation to artistic inspiration, Kevin’s initiative demonstrated the impact that can be achieved when we invest in creative visions.
+It’s a testament to the power of art to push boundaries, spark dialogue, and pave the way for future innovations.

 We’re proud to have played a part in bringing Kevin’s creative vision to life and look forward to seeingwhere these new skills and technology will take him next.